-You must pick up and complete a field placement application for either a Preprofessional or Professional field experience in the Teaching Performance Center office in Hennings Hall 215.
+You must pick up and complete a field placement application for either a Clinical Practice-Preprofessional or Clinical Practice Internship in the Teaching Performance Center office in Hennings Hall 215.
 This form must be signed by your program advisor & must be accompanied by four copies of a personal data sheet and an eligibility checklist and returned to the Teaching Performance Center by the application deadline.

-The application deadline is February 1 for students who are planning to perform a preprofessional/professional field experience during the following Fall semester.
+The application deadline is February 1 for students who are planning to perform a Clinical Practice-Preprofessional or Clinical Practice Internship during the following Fall semester.

-The application deadline is April 1 for students who are planning to perform a preprofessional/professional field experience during the following Spring semester.
+The application deadline is April 1 for students who are planning to perform a Clinical Practice-Preprofessional or Clinical Practice Internship during the following Spring semester.

 All applications are to be returned to the Teaching Performance Center in Hennings Hall, Room 215.